 - 1. Sentencing Adjournments.
 Any request for an adjournment of a sentencing shall be made as early as possible, and no later than 72 hours before the sentencing proceeding in accordance with Section B.3 above. - 2.
 Sentencing Submissions.
 Unless otherwise ordered by the Court, a defendant's sentencing submission shall be served seven (7) days in advance of the date set for sentencing.
-The Government's sentencing submission shall be served four (4) days in advance of the date set for sentencing.
-The parties shall provide the Court with two courtesy hard copies of each submission when it is served. - 3.
+The Government's sentencing submission shall be served four (4) days in advance of the date set for sentencing. - 3.
 Public Filing.
-The Court assumes that every document in a sentencing submission, including letters, will be filed in the public record, either in paper form or through the ECF system, using one of the following procedures: - (a) Paper Filing.
-If letters are filed as hard copies, a party shall group all letters together in a single paper filling under a cover marked SENTENCING
+The Court assumes that every document in a sentencing submission, including letters, will be filed in the public record, through the ECF system.

-- MEMORANDUM with the caption and docket number clearly indicated and submit it to the Clerk's Office. - (b) ECF Filing.
 If letters are filed electronically, they shall be grouped and filed together as attachments to a single document marked SENTENCING MEMORANDUM with the caption and docket number clearly indicated. - 4.
 Letters.
 The defendant is responsible for filing all letters submitted on behalf of the defendant, including those from friends and relatives.
 The Government is responsible for filing all letters from victims.
 The parties shall provide an English translation for any letter written in a language other than English. - 5.
 Privacy Policy.
 The parties are referred to the E-Government Act of 2002 and the Southern District's ECF Privacy Policy ("Privacy Policy") and reminded not to include, unless necessary, any of the five categories of "sensitive information" in their submissions (i.e., social security numbers, names of minor children (use initials only), dates of birth (use year only), financial account numbers, and home addresses (use only city and state)). - 6.
 Redactions Related to Sentencing.
 If any material is redacted from a publicly filed document relating to sentencing, only those pages containing the redacted material will be filed under seal.
 Counsel shall bring to the sentencing proceeding a copy of the pages containing redactions, marked to indicate what information has been redacted from the publicly filed materials, to give to the Court for filing under seal. - (a) Redactions Not Requiring Court Approval.
 Parties may redact the five categories of "sensitive information" and the six categories of information requiring caution (i.e., personal identifying number, medical records, treatment and diagnosis, employment history, individual financial information, proprietary or trade secret information, and information regarding an individual's cooperation with the government), as described in the Privacy Policy, without Court approval. - (b) Redactions Requiring Court Approval.
-If a party redacts information beyond the eleven categories of information identified in the Privacy Policy, an application shall be served and filed at the time the sentencing submission is served.
+If a party redacts information beyond the eleven categories of information identified in the Privacy Policy, an application filed at the time the sentencing submission is served.
 The application shall clearly identify the redaction and explain the reasons for the redaction.
 The application will be addressed at the sentencing proceeding.